 Sentenza 238/2014 of the Italian Constitutional Court created a legal and political deadlock between Italy and Germany.
 In denying Germany's immunity from civil jurisdiction over claim to reparations for Nazi crimes committed during World War II, the Italian Constitutional Court indirectly challenged the International Court of Justice’s (ICJ) judgment of 2012, which had confirmed the principle of State immunity.
 The Sentenza warrants renewed attention because a wave of judgments issued by several Italian courts since 2015 started breathing new life into the case.
 Court decisions in Florence, Piacenza and Rome ordered Germany to pay reparations to Italian victims of deportation and their heirs.
 Germany, however, contends that State immunity bars the Italian courts’ jurisdiction and it has refused to take part in the proceedings.
 Numerous similar cases are currently pending.

 Sentenza 238/2014 exemplifies the tension between, on the one hand, the international rule of law and respect for one of its traditional core principles, i.e. State immunity (as embodied in the ICJ judgment) and, on the other hand, the idea of universal human rights, including a potential right to a remedy (as exemplified by the Constitutional Court’s insistence on access to a judge for the victims).
-More than two years after the Sentenza, a solution balancing these antagonistic concerns does not seem to be in sight.
+Almost three years after the Sentenza, a solution balancing these antagonistic concerns does not seem to be in sight.
 Apart from the conflict between State immunity and human rights protection, the judgment raises the following further theoretical issues: the relationship between international law and domestic law; the role of domestic courts in the formation and development of international customary law; and the issue of separation of powers in a democratic state.